Electric Christmas needs klingons

-However, there on the stage they were – none other than Mobile Homes.
-A bit of a disappointment, really, even though they played the original versions of their old songs and not all jazzed up versions as were the case with their recent gig at club Killing Music.
-Mobile Homes are great but the show was disappointing and I was hoping for “something better” (song pun intended).
+However, there on the stage they were, none other than Mobile Homes.
+They played the original versions of their old songs and not all jazzed up versions as were the case with their recent gig at club Killing Music.

 Comments